DrEmpiricism/Optimize-Offline/PreviousLog.md

 - Fixed a sintax error within the SetupComplete.cmd script.
 - Removed some redundant and unecessary variables.
 - Added the SeBackupPrivilege to the File and Folder Ownership functions, as this process privilege allows for system-level recursive nagivation of protected folders and directories.

-## Build 3.1.2.2 (10-28-2018) ##

-- Added a new -MicrosoftEdge switch which will integrate Microsoft Edge Browser 10.0.17763.1 into Windows 10 Enterprise LTSC 2019.
-Only an image detected as Windows 10 Enterprise LTSC 2019 will be processed.
-- Re-added the -Features switch which will output a Gridview list of all enabled Windows Features for selective disabling.
-- Removed the -OneDrive switch and the removal of OneDrive as a process.
-This switch and process were just script clutter.
-- Updated and added multiple Default registry values and settings.
-- Updated the SetupComplete script with additional commands and rules specific to telemetry.
-- Updated a few helper functions and removed a helper function that was not necessary.

 **Displays the previous 5 version updates of Optimize-Offline.**